Provable Emergence of Deep Neural Collapse and Low-Rank Bias in $L^2$-Regularized Nonlinear Networks

 Abstract

-Recent work in deep learning has shown strong empirical and theoretical evidence of an implicit low-rank bias: weight matrices in deep networks tend to be approximately low-rank and removing relatively small singular values during training or from available trained models may significantly reduce model size while maintaining or even improving model performance.
-However, the majority of the theoretical investigations around low-rank bias in neural networks deal with oversimplified deep linear networks.
-In this work, we consider general networks with nonlinear activations and the weight decay parameter, and we show the presence of an intriguing neural rank collapse phenomenon, connecting the low-rank bias of trained networks with networks' neural collapse properties: as the weight decay parameter grows, the rank of each layer in the network decreases proportionally to the within-class variability of the hidden-space embeddings of the previous layers.
+Recent work in deep learning has shown strong empirical and theoretical evidence of an implicit low-rank bias: weight matrices in deep networks tend to be approximately low-rank.
+Moreover, removing relatively small singular values during training, or from available trained models, may significantly reduce model size while maintaining or even improving model performance.
+However, the majority of the theoretical investigations around low-rank bias in neural networks deal with oversimplified models, often not taking into account the impact of nonlinearity.
+In this work, we first of all quantify a link between the phenomenon of deep neural collapse and the emergence of low-rank weight matrices for a general class of feedforward networks with nonlinear activation.
+In addition, for the general class of nonlinear feedforward and residual networks, we prove the global optimality of deep neural collapsed configurations and the practical absence of a loss barrier between interpolating minima and globally optimal points, offering a possible explanation for its common occurrence.
+As a byproduct, our theory also allows us to forecast the final global structure of singular values before training.
 Our theoretical findings are supported by a range of experimental evaluations illustrating the phenomenon.

 Please cite this paper as: